 Other less common syndromes include the following:

 Hereditary cryopyrin-associated periodic syndromes (cryopyrinopathies): These syndromes include familial cold autoinflammatory syndrome (FCAS), Muckle-Wells syndrome (MWS), and neonatal-onset multisystem autoinflammatory disease (NOMID).
 Episodes of fever, a rash, and joint pain are periodically triggered by cold temperatures.
-The drugs anakinra or canakinumab, which modify how the immune system functions, may help.
+The drugs anakinra, rilonacept, or canakinumab, which modify how the immune system functions, may help.

 Tumor necrosis factor receptor–associated periodic syndrome (TRAPS): This syndrome causes periodic attacks of muscle pain and swelling in the arms and legs, abdominal pain, joint pain, and rash in addition to fever.
 Prednisone, a corticosteroid, is used to suppress symptoms during attacks.
 Anakinra, canakinumab, or sometimes etanercept are used for attacks.